The Treasurer's Office

 On average, the office accepts more than $70 million daily in deposits from various local, state and federal sources, and credits them to the proper accounts.
 These deposits are made up of electronic funds transfers, checks and cash.
 Approximately 5,000 checks are processed through the Receiving department and we reconcile over 8,700 accounts daily, representing the funds of nearly 200 state agencies, boards and commissions.

 The image is of the inside of the vault door.
 It is both art and machine.
-This is the inside of the Treasury vault door, weighing in at 22,000 pounds and built between 1910 and 1912.
+The Treasury vault door weighs 22,000 pounds — or the weight of two full-grown elephants — and was built between 1910 and 1912.
 It was shipped by train to Little Rock from the Mosler Safe Company in Hamilton, Ohio.
 To transfer the door from the train station to its current location in the Capitol, a rail spur line was built into the building through a second story window.

 The vault lock is controlled by a timing mechanism built by a Swiss clock maker.
 This is an entirely mechanical device and cannot be hacked.
 The vault door is not controlled by or connected to any Internet controlled device.